Schramm's formula and the Green's function for multiple SLE: Introduction

 In \cite{KM2013}, a rigorous Coulomb gas framework was developed in which CFTs are modeled using families of fields built from the Gaussian free field (GFF).
 SLE martingales for any $\kappa$ can then be represented as GFF correlation functions involving special fields inserted in the bulk or on the boundary.
 By making additional, carefully chosen, field insertions, the scaling behavior at the insertion points can in some cases be prescribed.
 In this way many chordal SLE martingale observables were recovered in \cite{KM2013} as CFT correlation functions.

-Multiple, commuting, SLEs arise, e.g., when considering scaling limits of models with alternating boundary conditions forcing the existence of several interacting interfaces.
+Multiple SLE arises, e.g., when considering scaling limits of models with alternating boundary conditions forcing the existence of several interacting interfaces.
 See \cite{D2006} for several examples and results closely related to those of the present paper.
 Many single-path observables generalize to this setting but when considering several paths, additional boundary points need to be marked thus increasing the dimensionality of the problem.
-One purpose of this paper is to suggest and explore a method for the explicit construction of at least some martingale observables for commuting SLEs starting from single-path observables and exploiting ideas based in CFT considerations.
+One purpose of this paper is to suggest and explore a method for the explicit construction of at least some martingale observables for multiple SLE starting from single-path observables and exploiting ideas based in CFT considerations.
 Boundary insertions are easier to handle than insertions in the bulk, so multiple SLE provides a natural first arena in which to consider the extension of one-point functions to multipoint correlations.

 The method involves three steps:

 \begin{enumerate}[$(1)$] \item{The first step uses screening techniques and ideas from CFT to generate a non-rigorous prediction for the observable \cite{DF1984, KM2013, AKM} (see also \cite{DMS1997, KP2016a}).
 The prediction is expressed in terms of a contour integral with an explicit integrand.
 We refer to these integrals as \emph{Dotsenko-Fateev integrals} (after \cite{DF1984}) or sometimes simply as screening integrals.
 The main difficulty is to choose the appropriate integration contour, but this choice can be simplified by considering appropriate limits. }